thought2/thought2/README.md

 Hi, my name is Michael!

-Here' you'll find an overview of Open Source projects that I was working on recently:
+Here you'll find an overview of Open Source projects that I was working on recently:

 ## Libraries